zynu007/Textify/README.md

 𝗧𝗲𝘅𝘁𝗶𝗳𝘆 – Media Transcription Tool 🎙️➡️📄

 Textify is a simple yet powerful web application that transcribes audio and video files into text.
 Built with Django and powered by OpenAI's Whisper model, it provides a clean interface for users to upload their media and receive a downloadable text transcription.

-(Suggestion: Add a screenshot of your application here.)

 ✨ Features

-Audio & Video Support: Transcribe a wide range of media formats, including .mp3, .wav, .mp4, .mov, and more.
+- Audio & Video Support: Transcribe a wide range of media formats, including .mp3, .wav, .mp4, .mov, and more.

-Drag & Drop Interface: A user-friendly interface to drag and drop files or select them from your device.
+- Drag & Drop Interface: A user-friendly interface to drag and drop files or select them from your device.

-AI-Powered Transcription: Utilizes OpenAI's powerful Whisper model to generate accurate transcriptions.
+- AI-Powered Transcription: Utilizes OpenAI's powerful Whisper model to generate accurate transcriptions.

-Download Transcriptions: Easily download the generated transcription as a .txt file.
+- Download Transcriptions: Easily download the generated transcription as a .txt file.

 Secure & Efficient: The original media file is automatically deleted from the server after the transcription is completed to ensure privacy and save storage.

 Responsive Design: A clean and functional UI that works on different screen sizes.

 🛠️ Tech Stack

-Backend: Python, Django
+- Backend: Python, Django
-Transcription: openai-whisper
+- Transcription: openai-whisper
-Frontend: HTML, CSS, JavaScript (vanilla)
+- Frontend: HTML, CSS, JavaScript (vanilla)
-Database: SQLite (default)
+- Database: SQLite (default)
-Core Dependency: FFmpeg
+- Core Dependency: FFmpeg
+-
 🚀 Getting Started
 Follow these instructions to set up and run the project locally on your machine.